brunobergher/open_with_context/README.md

-open_with_context
+Open with Context
 =================

-Chrome Extension to open links while keeping their original context.
+Chrome Extension to open links in new tabs while keeping their original context.